To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 As you can see, you have plenty of options when shopping for smart home technology.
 Would you rather pay more money up front with Savant, Homeseer or Control4?
 Or would you rather pay very little out-of-pocket and instead have a monthly payment that will also include a security system?
 And, of course, will your smart home be “smart” enough to be your wingwoman or wingman on date night and dim the lights at the appropriate time ;).

-Be sure to visit our article on 5 smart home gadgets to make your life better – while these are not all-encompassing solutions, you will be amazed at what they can do.
+Be sure to visit our article on in-depth smart home guide – you will be amazed at how many things you can do today.
 (Note: home automation and smart home technology are often used synonymously today, but they may be differentiated in the future.)

 How do you think a smart home system will enhance your life?